 The Goals of the Early Education and Childcare Initiative are to:

 Price Philanthropies does not accept unsolicited grant proposals in this area.
 To learn more about our work or request a meeting with the Early Education and Childcare Initiative staff, please contact Sakara Tear.

 Early Education and Childcare Initiative Grants

 Strengthening Family Childcare Pilot

-In partnership with The San Diego Foundation, we supported a new business training program to help targeted family childcare providers improve their business model and program quality.
-The pilot is a collaboration between the International Rescue Committee, Chicano Federation, Horn of Africa, YMCA Childcare Resource Service, and San Diego State University’s Center for Excellence in Early Development.
+In partnership with The San Diego Foundation, Price supported a business training program to help family childcare providers improve their business model and program quality.
+The program is a collaboration between the International Rescue Committee, Chicano Federation, Horn of Africa, YMCA Childcare Resource Service, and San Diego State University’s Center for Excellence in Early Development.

 Family Childcare Curriculum Pilot

-Price Philanthropies collaborated with San Diego Grantmakers Early Childhood Funders to support the development of a purposeful, practical, and personalized curriculum that can be used by family childcare providers to create quality learning environments for children.
-The new curriculum is being developed and tested by San Diego State University’s Center for Excellence in Early Development and includes Social Emotional, Sensory, STEM, Manipulative, and Literacy learning kits.
+Price Philanthropies collaborated with San Diego Grantmakers Early Childhood Funders to develop a purposeful, practical, and personalized curriculum for family childcare providers to create quality learning environments for children.
+Curriculum was developed and tested by SDSU’s Center for Excellence in Early Development and includes Social Emotional, Sensory, STEM, Manipulative, and Literacy learning kits.

 Urban Village II Head Start

-In partnership with Neighborhood House, we helped establish an Early Head Start and Head Start preschool at the City Heights Center.
+In partnership with Neighborhood House, Price helped establish an Early Head Start and Head Start preschool at the City Heights Center.
 The Early Head Start program focuses on children 6 weeks to 3 years of age, as well as pregnant and post-partum, low-income women.
 The Head Start program provides comprehensive services to children ages 3-5.